Study Abroad fees and living costs

 - be signed by the university or the study abroad provider representative.

-Students who are on a budget can live on less if they wish to do so.
-The minimum cost of living as recommended by UK Visas and Immigration (UKVI) for studying outside London is £1,015 per month.
+The minimum cost of living as recommended by UK Visas and Immigration (UKVI) for studying outside London is £1,023 per month.

 These estimates include accommodation, food, books, clothes, travel, telephone and social expenses.